nightmarelie/songbird/readme.md

 As we will be using SonataAdmin mostly, it makes sense to use Behavioural (Acceptance) Testing rather than Unit Testing.
 Acceptance Testing is like Black Box Testing - We try to simulate real users interacting with our app.
 We ignore the inner workings of the code and only care if it works from the end user's point of view.

-Here, we are using [selenium](http://seleniumhq.org) webdriver to simulate browser testing.
+Here, we are using [selenium](http://seleniumhq.org) webdriver to simulate browser testing ([firefox](https://www.mozilla.org/en-US/firefox/new/)).
 Codeception by default comes with PhpBrowser which doesn't support javascript.
 Selenium is slow but is the industrial standard in terms of acceptance testing.
 We could also use a headless browser like [phantomjs](http://phantomjs.org) which is faster but I found it buggy at the time of writing.
 In this book, I will be using selenium.

 We can now generate the acceptance actions: